 Course #150 is an in-depth study on how to obtain and market a salable inventory of businesses.
 Learn the various proven methods to prospect for listings, determine seller motivation, create an effective listing process, avoiding the many impediments to selling a business, and properly package the business for sale.
 It is highly recommended that partocopants have taken #101, #303, or #380 and understand the Main Street Business Brokerage process.

-Learn how to find and manage the buyer and achieve success in main street business brokerage.
+Learn how to find and manage the buyer and achieve success in Main Street business brokerage.
 Become skilled in creating and giving a buyer presentation, as well as helping the buyer through the multi-step buying process.
-It is highly recommended that participants have taken IBBA Courses #101 and #150.
+It is highly recommended that participants have taken courses #101 and #150 before enrolling in this course.

 Achieve success in Main Street business brokerage by focusing on the last four phases of the business brokerage process: navigating the sale, removing contingencies, closing and following up on the sale.
 Learn how to work efficiently with offers and landlords.
 It is highly recommended that participants have taken Courses #101, #150 and #155.